-You can place an scale any number of Workspaces on each of the four personalizable Faceplates Faceplates
+You can place an scale any number of Workspaces on each of the four personalizable Faceplates

-- Faceplate Move to the vertical screen edge: After a delay of 2 seconds, a change to the next Workspace is carried out and the Faceplate can be positioned freely. - Faceplate Jump to the vertical screen edge (Swipe gesture): The Faceplate is moved to the next Workspace, the current Workspace remains open. - Faceplate Close/remove: Faceplate Move to the dock or down via a Swipe gesture.
-As an option, each Faceplate can be closed via the x button, which is located at the top right corner.
+- Move Faceplate to the vertical screen edge: After a delay of 2 seconds, a change to the next Workspace is carried out and the Faceplate can be positioned freely. - Move Faceplate to the vertical screen edge (Swipe gesture): The Faceplate is moved to the next Workspace, the current Workspace remains open.

+Close/remove Faceplate: Move Faceplate to the dock or down via a Swipe gesture.
+As an option, each Faceplate can be closed via the X button, which is located at the top right corner.

 The Faceplates called up, their position, size, etc. are saved in the user profile.
-A Faceplate can be resized (larger/smaller) via a Zoom/Pinch gesture.
+A Faceplate can be resized (larger or smaller) via a Zoom/Pinch gesture.
 Each Faceplate can also be moved.
 A selected Faceplate is moved to the foreground via Z-Order-Manipulation but always remains behind the alarm line.
 At the next login the position and size data of the individual Faceplates are read and they are positioned accordingly.